jpnm561/HAR-UP/FeatureExtraction/README.md

 - 3&1.5

 These time windows can be altered when calling the function **extraction()**.
-In the following line there's an example, showing how to call the function to get features for two windows: 1 second windows, taken every 0.5 seconds; and 2 second windows taken every second.
+In the following line there's an example showing how to call the function to get features for two windows: 1 second windows, taken every 0.5 seconds; and 2 second windows taken every second.

     extraction(d_base_path,features_path,t_window = ['1&0.5','2&1'])